MileHacker Logo

 • Consider hiring a personal assistant or guide for smooth navigation.

-• Hotels are often a good first contact for local assistance.
+• Accommodations are often a good first contact information for support from the community.

 • Request help for specific needs, like translation services.